-The Company's balance sheet remains strong with approximately \$9.8 million of working capital.
-The total equipment financing outstanding was \$1.6 million as of December 31, 2018, compared to a total amount borrowed of \$10.8 million reflecting repayment of \$9.2 million since May 2014.
+The Company's balance sheet remains strong with approximately \$7.3 million of cash (\$7.0 million of working capital) at year end.
+The total equipment financing outstanding was \$2.6 million as of December 31, 2019, compared to a total amount borrowed of \$12.2 million reflecting repayment of \$9.6 million since May 2014.
 Our directors share our confidence in the future of Psychemedics and remain committed to rewarding shareholders by sharing the financial success of the Company with them as we grow.
-At year end, we were pleased to declare our 90th consecutive quarterly dividend.
+At year end, we were pleased to declare our 94th consecutive quarterly dividend.